-The Audit Committee shall be responsible for oversight of the work of the auditors, including the auditors' work in preparing or issuing an audit report, performing other audit, review or attest services or any other related work.
+The Audit Committee shall be responsible for oversight of the work of the Auditors, including the Auditors' work in preparing or issuing an Audit report, performing other Audit, review or attest services or any other related work.

-(b) Nomination and Compensation
+Nomination and Compensation

-The Audit Committee shall review and, if advisable, select and recommend for Board approval the external auditors to be nominated and the compensation of such external auditor.
-The Audit Committee shall have ultimate authority to approve all audit engagement terms and fees, including the auditors' audit plan.
+The Audit Committee shall review and, if advisable, select and recommend for Board approval the external Auditors to be nominated and the compensation of such external Auditor.
+The Audit Committee shall have ultimate authority to approve all Audit engagement terms and fees, including the Auditors' Audit plan.

-(c) Resolution of Disagreements
+Resolution of Disagreements

-The Audit Committee shall resolve any disagreements between management and the auditors as to financial reporting matters brought to its attention.
+The Audit Committee shall resolve any disagreements between management and the Auditors as to financial reporting matters brought to its attention.

-(d) Discussions with Auditors
+Discussions with Auditors

-At least annually, the Audit Committee shall discuss with the auditors such matters as are required by applicable auditing standards to be discussed by the auditors with the Audit Committee.
-The Audit Committee shall also review on an ongoing basis with the auditors and management significant issues that may arise regarding accounting principles and financial statement presentation, as well as matters concerning the scope, adequacy and effectiveness of the Company's financial controls.
+At least annually, the Audit Committee shall discuss with the Auditors such matters as are required by applicable Auditing standards to be discussed by the Auditors with the Audit Committee.
+The Audit Committee shall also review on an ongoing basis with the Auditors and management significant issues that may arise regarding accounting principles and financial statement presentation, as well as matters concerning the scope, adequacy and effectiveness of the Company's financial controls.

-(e) Audit Plan
+Audit Plan

-At least annually, the Audit Committee shall review a summary of the auditors' annual audit plan.
-The Audit Committee shall consider and review with the auditors any material changes to the scope of the plan.
+At least annually, the Audit Committee shall review a summary of the Auditors' annual Audit plan.
+The Audit Committee shall consider and review with the Auditors any material changes to the scope of the plan.

-(f) Quarterly Review Report
+Quarterly Review Report

-The Audit Committee shall review a report prepared by the auditors in respect of each of the interim financial statements of the Company.
+The Audit Committee shall review a report prepared by the Auditors in respect of each of the interim financial statements of the Company.

-(g) Independence of Auditors
+Independence of Auditors

-At least annually, and before the auditors issue their report on the annual financial statements, the Audit Committee shall obtain from the auditors a formal written statement describing all relationships between the auditors and the Company; discuss with the auditors any disclosed relationships or services that may affect the objectivity and independence of the auditors; and obtain written confirmation from the auditors that they are objective and independent within the meaning of the applicable Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which the auditors belong and other Applicable Requirements.
-The Audit Committee shall take appropriate action to oversee the independence of the auditors.
+At least annually, and before the Auditors issue their report on the annual financial statements, the Audit Committee shall obtain from the Auditors a formal written statement describing all relationships between the Auditors and the Company; discuss with the Auditors any disclosed relationships or services that may affect the objectivity and independence of the Auditors; and obtain written confirmation from the Auditors that they are objective and independent within the meaning of the applicable Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which the Auditors belong and other Applicable Requirements.
+The Audit Committee shall take appropriate action to oversee the independence of the Auditors.

-(h) Evaluation and Rotation of Lead Partner
+Evaluation and Rotation of Lead Partner

-As appropriate, the Audit Committee shall review the qualifications and performance of the lead partner(s) of the auditors and determine whether it is appropriate to adopt or continue a policy of rotating lead partners of the external auditors.
+As appropriate, the Audit Committee shall review the qualifications and performance of the lead partner(s) of the Auditors and determine whether it is appropriate to adopt or continue a policy of rotating lead partners of the external Auditors.

-(i) Requirement for Pre-Approval of Non-Audit Services
+Requirement for Pre-Approval of Non-Audit Services

-The Audit Committee shall approve in advance any retainer of the auditors to perform any non-audit service to the Company that it deems advisable in accordance with Applicable Requirements and Board approved policies and procedures.
+The Audit Committee shall approve in advance any retainer of the Auditors to perform any non-Audit service to the Company that it deems advisable in accordance with Applicable Requirements and Board approved policies and procedures.
 The Audit Committee may delegate pre-approval authority to a member of the Audit Committee.
 The decisions of any member of the Audit Committee to whom this authority has been delegated must be presented to the full Audit Committee at its next scheduled Audit Committee meeting.

-(j) Approval of Hiring Policies
+6. Approval of Hiring Policies

-The Audit Committee shall review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Company.
+The Audit Committee shall review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external Auditors of the Company.

-(k) Financial Executives
+a) Financial Executives